firedrakeproject/firedrake/docs/source/zenodo.rst

 ``firedrake-zenodo`` produces citable DOIs which point to the versions of Firedrake components you used.
-This covers your bases as far as Firedrake concerns, but doesn't cover your code which uses Firedrake.
+This covers your bases as far as concerns Firedrake, but doesn't cover your code which uses Firedrake.
 Best practice in computational science also demands that you provide the code which you used to conduct your experiments.
 You could attach a tarball as a supplement to your paper, or you could